rbisdorff/Digraph3/docSphinx/tutorial.rst

        2nd last ranked ['a3'] (1.00)
      1st last ranked ['a2'] (1.00)

 We recover in :numref:`weakCopelandRanking` above, the ranking with ties delivered by the *Copeland* scores (see :numref:`CopelandRanking`).
 The bracketed numbers indicate that this weak ranking is certainly valid.
-We may draw its corresponding *Hasse skeleton*.
+We may draw its corresponding *Hasse* diagram.

 .. code-block:: pycon
    :name: weakCopelandRankingDrawing